folio-org/mod-copycat/doc/getting-started.md

 [yaz4j](https://github.com/indexdata/yaz4j)
 and
 [YAZ](https://www.indexdata.com/yaz)
 before you can compile and install mod-copycat.
+In the directory next to your mod-copycat checkout, install as follows:

-	term1$ sudo apt install yaz
-	term1$ git clone https://github.com/indexdata/yaz4j.git
+	term1$ sudo apt install yaz libyaz-dev swig term1$ git clone https://github.com/indexdata/yaz4j.git
+	term1$ cd yaz4j
 	term1$ git checkout v1.6.0
-	term1$ cd yaz4j

-Running

 	term1$ mvn -B -Pbundle install

-installs `yaz4j-1.6.0-SNAPSHOT.jar` in local Maven repository.
+This installs `yaz4j-1.6.0-SNAPSHOT.jar` into the local Maven repository.

-The jar file, because we used the `bundle` profile, includes a shared object.
+Because we used the `bundle` profile, the jar file includes a shared object.
 If running on same platform as we compile, that's fine.
 If not, you'll have to ship a shared object separately and install it in the path.
-The shared object is installed `target/native` in all cases (whether bundle is specified or not).
+The shared object is installed in `target/native` in all cases (whether bundle is specified or not).

+## To build

+Once the yaz4j library is available, mod-copycat itself can be built:

-	term1$ cd mod-copycat
+	term1$ cd ../mod-copycat
 	term1$ mvn install

 ## To run